isomerpages/moe-cjc/_education/Mother Tongue Languages (MTL).md

 Mother Tongue B is not a H1 or H2-Level subject.
 Performance in the Chinese B/Malay B/ Tamil B is indicated as Merit, Pass or Ungraded.
 Students who pass MTL B will be deemed to have met the Mother Tongue requirement for admission to University.
 However, no consideration will be given in the computation of university admission score.

 #### **A-Level Syllabus**
+Click the following link for an overview of the **8655 H1 Chinese Language** syllabus as well as the assessment format:

+Click the following link for an overview of the **8611 H1 Chinese Language** B syllabus as well as the assessment format:

+Click the following link for an overview of the **8656 H1 Malay Language** syllabus as well as the assessment format:

+Click the following link for an overview of the **8613 H1 Malay Language** B syllabus as well as the assessment format:

+Click the following link for an overview of the **8657 H1 Tamil Language** syllabus as well as the assessment format:

+Click the following link for an overview of the **8614 H1 Tamil Language** B syllabus as well as the assessment format:

 #### **Prerequisites/Suitability**